-All students in nursing clinical experiences are expected to meet ISU and MCN COVID-19 vaccination protocols as well as meet clinical site-specific requirements.
-Some sites may have requirements beyond what ISU and MCN require.
+All students in nursing clinical experiences are expected to meet MCN COVID-19 vaccination requirements as well as meet clinical site-specific requirements.
+Some sites may have requirements beyond what MCN requires.

 Absence due to Illness or Injury

 The College expects regular attendance to class, clinical, and other required events from students.
 If a student needs, be to absent from class due to illness or injury, it is their responsibility to contact the appropriate person as soon as possible to inform them of the absence.